 NOTE: The folder called Online Services includes icons for accessing various online services, but they may not be present in all countries/regions.

-3 Connect to your ISP and the Internet.
+3 Connect to your ISP and the Internet (after you established your ISP account on this PC).

 Use one of these methods: